Malav5372/Py2CppDSA/README.md

 ## Introduction:

-Welcome to the " pyhton 2 C++ Data Structures and Algorithms Repository."
+Welcome to the " python 2 C++ Data Structures and Algorithms Repository."
 This repository represents a significant chapter of my academic journey, spanning from semester 3 to semester 5 of my undergraduate studies.
 Within these digital confines, you will find a comprehensive display of my exploration into the domain of data structures and algorithms, implemented meticulously in both C++ and Python.

 ## Repository Overview: